Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}*2
 $$

-in application of the broadcasting, the result is as follows
+in application of the broadcasting, the result is as follows.

 $$
 x.T\ *\ 2 = \begin{bmatrix}